zaius/docs/lib/docs/containers/private-containers.md

 that you either have exported or defined in the [wercker web interface](/learn/pipelines/03_using-env-vars.html).

-Note that the domain name for the private registry (in this case `quay.io`) is defined before the `username/repo` combination when using a custom registry.
+The domain name for the private registry (in this case `quay.io`) is defined before the `username/repo` combination when using a custom registry.

+Note that as opposed to the [services](/docs/services/using-services.html) section, which is a list of items, the box section contains a singular item and as such is not preceeded by a `-`.